mozman/ezdxf/docs/source/tools/fonts.rst

 Rebuilding the Font Cache
 -------------------------

-When you add new fonts to your system you have to rebuild the font-cache of `ezdxf` to recognize these new fonts:
+When you add new fonts to your system or add a font directory to the support directories in the config file you have to rebuild the font-cache of `ezdxf` to recognize these new fonts:

 .. code-block:: Python